The problems with Using IIS as an

 microsoft-iisIIS (Internet Information Services) is the Microsoft product integral to Windows which provides web, email and FTP services.
-Many organisations make use of the FTP servermicrosoft component to transfer files to application servers inside their networks, relying on more dedicated secure file transfer servers for their public FTP services.
+Many organisations make use of the FTP server component to transfer files to application servers inside their networks, relying on more dedicated secure file transfer servers for their public FTP services.

 IIS as an SSL secured FTP server…